 We measured the brightness after calibration in the 'Expert (Dark Room)' Picture Mode with the Backlight set to 'Max' and all other image processing disabled.
-If you want the brightest picture possible, we were able to get 366 cd/m² in the 10% peak window using the 'Vivid' Picture Mode, and with TruMotion off.
+If you care more about peak brightness than accuracy, we measured 366 cd/m² in the 10% peak window using the 'Vivid' Picture Mode, and with TruMotion off.

 We measured the brightness in the 'HDR Cinema' Picture Mode with the Color Temperature set to 'Warm 2'.

-The LG 50UN6950ZUF has bad viewing angles, which is normal for a VA panel.
+The LG 50UN6950ZUF has bad viewing angles, even worse than usual for a VA panel.
 The image quickly loses accuracy when moving off-center, so this isn't suggested for wide seating arrangements.

 Note: Only the 50 and 60 inch models of this TV have a VA panel.
 The 43, 55, 65, and 75 inch models have an IPS panel, and we expect them to have better viewing angles, similar to the LG UN7300.